Dr Amber Regis

 -

-I have been involved with supervising PhD theses on topics including: servants’ letters and life-writing; Gothic thresholds in the Brontës; Sherlock Holmes and the non-human; nineteenth-century Switzerland; and Holocaust memoirs.
+I have been involved with supervising PhD theses on topics including: servants’ letters and life-writing; Gothic thresholds in the Brontës; Sherlock Holmes and the non-human; nineteenth-century Switzerland; Holocaust memoirs; women and archives; and the diary of Anne Lister.

-I have examined PhDs on the juvenilia of the Brontë and Rossetti families; First World War life-writing; protest in the work of G.W.M.
-Reynolds; and dialect in Victorian and neo-Victorian fiction.
+I have examined PhDs on: the juvenilia of the Brontë and Rossetti families; First World War life-writing; protest in the work of G.W.M.
+Reynolds; dialect in Victorian and neo-Victorian fiction; the history of the ‘freak show’; and Victorian women writers’ manuscript revisions.

-I welcome PhD applications related to any of the following broad research areas: Victorian and modernist life-writing, Victorian gender and sexuality, textual editing, John Addington Symonds, E.M.
+I welcome PhD applications related to any of the following broad research areas: Victorian and modernist life-writing and/or non-fiction prose, Victorian gender and sexuality, textual editing, John Addington Symonds, E.M.
 Forster, and the Brontës.

 - Teaching activities